bheap/scala-silk/README.md

 ### Views

 Without a view, or views, there is no website or webapp or set of web services.
 Views are the epicentre with Synapse.

+In Synapse we like like all views to be constructed to they render independently from the template.
+Start with valid html and body elements, then ensure everything you want to be pulled in as the view is in a div tag with id 'synapse:view'.

 ## Setup